RichardForshaw/resume/mkd-blog/docs/blog/articles/2024-07-On-Leaving-Vietnam.markdown

 ---
 layout: post
-title:  "Vietnam: "
+title:  "Retrospective: 2 years in Vietnam"
-description: "2 years in Vietnam were not enough for us But for those with an opportunity to go, here are my thoughts on our time there."
+description: "Our time in Vietnam were not quite enough...
+But for those with an opportunity to go, here are my thoughts on our time there."
 tags:
     - Personal
     - Travel